godotengine/godot-docs/learning/step_by_step/resources.rst

             var bullet = preload("res://bullet.tscn").instance()
             add_child(bullet)

-This method creates the nodes in hierarchy, configures them (sets all the properties) and returns the root node of the scene, which can be added to any other node.
+This method creates the nodes in the scene's hierarchy, configures them (sets all the properties) and returns the root node of the scene, which can be added to any other node.

 The approach has several advantages.
 As the :ref:`PackedScene.instance() <class_PackedScene_instance>`